How to take better photos of your kids

 If you have the means, invest in something smaller (google mirrorless cameras) if it’s smaller it’s much more likely to come with you.

-If you have a fairly up to date phone then you’re half way there.
-Best tip here is to clean your phone lens!
-Tap the screen to focus.
+If you have a fairly up to date phone then you're half way there.
+Your iphone (or phone) is a great camera!
+Best tip here is to clean your phone lens.
+Tap the screen where you want to focus.
 Turn faces towards the light.

 You feel like things need to look a certain way.

-We’re pretty conditioned right now that things should look a certain way.
+We're pretty conditioned these days that things should look a certain way.
 I can almost guarantee that behind every beautifully curated instagram playroom is a messy pile of the stuff they moved to get the photo.
 You know this in your gut.
 Real life involves washing piles and mixed up toys.
-It involves the mismatch clothing or your kid ripping off the cute pinafore in favor of the Elsa tutu.
-SO what.
+It involves mismatched clothing or your kid ripping off the cute pinafore in favour of the Elsa tutu.
+SO what!
 Shoot it.
-Photograph your day to day.
-You can make the time to do a ‘fancier shoot’ if you really want but to memory keep look and embrace the real stuff.
-Some of my favourite family images even from shoots are when things fell apart a little, someone started climbing or crying and the beauty in not shying away from capturing this stuff is the truth telling of your images for the future.
+Photograph your everyday.
+You can make the time to do 'fancier photos' but in the gaps of life, keep observing and embracing the real stuff.
+Some of my favourite family images are from session are when things fell apart a little, someone started climbing or crying and the beauty in not shying away from capturing these moments is the truth telling you are doing and the memories you are preserving for the future.

 You don’t think your images are any good.